Randy Myers: Professional career

 In 2000, Myers earned a salary of US$6,916,667.00 while unable to pitch due to a damaged shoulder.
 Most of his 1999 and 2000 seasons were spent receiving treatment after undergoing rotator cuff surgery in 1999; his injury resulted in a legal dispute between the Padres and their insurance carrier after the carrier denied an $8 million claim due to Myers' inability to play.

 The Padres' 1998 waiver claim of Myers is considered one of the biggest blunders in the history of the waiver wire.
-The Padres did not want Myers, mostly because of the $12 million and two additional years remaining on his contract as well as the fact that they already had an established closer in Trevor Hoffman, but placed a waiver claim in order to prevent him from going to the rival Atlanta Braves.
-They expected the Blue Jays to rescind their waiver claim, but the Blue Jays instead allowed the waiver claim to go through, leaving them responsible for the rest of his contract.
+The Padres already had an established closer in Trevor Hoffman, but placed a waiver claim on Myers in order to prevent him from going to the rival Atlanta Braves.
+They expected the Blue Jays to take Myers off waivers, but the Blue Jays were happy to part with Myers and his remaining contract.

 In October 1990, Myers was featured on the 18-ounce box of Wheaties breakfast cereal along with fellow Cincinnati Reds 1990 World Series champions Eric Davis, José Rijo, Barry Larkin, Chris Sabo, and Hal Morris.